FACed-Off/week-4-node-http-server/README.md

 >We then call our createServer method from the http module which evaluates to a new server object, this server object is then assigned to the constant "server"

+## What is the server object?

+The server object makes your computer act like a HTTP server, a HTTP server is software that understands URLs and the HTTP protocol

 ## Handling requests

 Our server currently does nothing.
 We need to pass a "handler function" to `createServer`.
 This function will be run whenever the server receives a request.
 This is similar to `addEventListener` in the browser.